10 minutes Reading time

 We’ve produced a digital insight report assessing 63 brands in the Bicycle eCommerce market and have ranked them based on both digital brand impact (metrics such as the number of social votes and monthly brand name searches) as well as technical SEO metrics such as year on year SEO visibility.

-We’ve also looked at social scores, high competition keywords and more data that gives a broad understanding of the state of who’s site performs the best organically.
+Within the bicycle industry trends report, we’ve also looked at social scores, high competition keywords and more data that gives a broad understanding of the state of who’s site performs the best organically.

 Brands chosen for this report are picked based on who ranks in pages 1-3 off Google for the most competitive keywords.
 There’s limited space in the design of the report so you won’t see all of the 64 companies mentioned.

-Having the data from the report is useful in many ways but seeing who’s doing well and why is arguably more valuable.
+Having the data from the bicycle market trends report is useful in many ways but seeing who’s doing well and why is arguably more valuable.
 We’ve investigated the wins of the market to see why certain brands are at the top of each of our lists and put it together in this post for you to gain the best insights.

 Overall it’s been a successful year for the bicycle market with only three of the top ten retailers losing visibility.